tkreyche/I75W-Raymarine-Autopilot/README.md

 The display is not waterproof and will require a case.
 Later, I'll discuss a case build using low-reflective acrylic front panel.
 It's possible to buy a waterproof matrix, but they are expensive - intended for use in outdoor venues such a sports stadiums.

+LED matrix display can use a lot of power, but it's dependent on the size and how many LEDs are turned on at a time.
+For a limited text-only display the power consumption is reasonable, about TK.